If you have an abdominal aortic aneurysm (AAA) and need life insurance, this article will help you find affordable life insurance.

 For open abdominal surgical repairs, standard rates with a table rating of 50-150% are added.

-When 3-5 years have passed since surgery, it may be possible to obtain a standard rate or table ratings on the lower end of the above range.
+When 3-5 years have passed since the surgery, it may be possible to obtain a standard rate or table ratings on the lower end of the above range.

 In general, open abdominal aorta surgery tends to receive more favorable underwriting due to the initial complications associated with endovascular procedures.